 Teamwork, collaboration and leadership skills

-They will have experienced the perseverance required to push themselves to the limit and as a result have a deeper understanding of themselves and their capabilities.
+Participants will have experienced the perseverance required to push themselves to the limit and as a result have a deeper understanding of their self and their capabilities.

 Facilitator / Director : Luke Hanna